 BC recipients will each receive up to $50,000 to support their projects.
-These include the Surrey Art Gallery, RocketChicken Interactive Inc, Mind Festival Learning Ltd, Fieldtripp Media Inc, Turtlebox Productions, Agentic Communications Inc, Tangible Interaction Design Inc, Jade Tong and Mary Castellanes, Charm Games Inc, Eden Industries Inc, Stellar Jay Studios Inc, Elective Media Inc, Wantoo Networks and Pug Pharm Productions Inc.
+These include the Surrey Art Gallery, RocketChicken Interactive Inc. and Mind Festival Learning Ltd. Additional BC recipients of the 2016 Interactive Fund include: Fieldtripp Media Inc., Turtlebox Productions, Agentic Communications Inc., Tangible Interaction Design Inc., Jade Tong and Mary Castellanes, Charm Games Inc., Eden Industries Inc., Stellar Jay Studios Inc., Elective Media Inc., Wantoo Networks and Pug Pharm Productions Inc.

 Read the full Press Release for more details.